 - Reply to comments from influencers

 - Always, always, always include the primary hashtag.

 The more you encourage consistent use of the primary hashtag, the more others will follow suit and help you achieve the critical mass needed to see your event trend.
-Following these tips will help position you for success.

 And when you do see your event trend, grab a screenshot, quick!
 The trend feed is a moment in time, but it’s also a good way to confirm that the content emerging from your event is resonating with your audience.